lapesd/dynemol/docs/notes.md

 # NOTES

-File created to store notes related to the development of the sofware.
+File created to store notes related to the development of the software.

 ---